RocketChat/tsmatrixserverlib/tsmatrixserverlib/Readme.md

 The is work in progress.
 We will update this page from time to time.

+#### Understanding the Federation Project

+The project aims at replacing Hubot-Freddie bridge with Federation API taking its place.The concept of Federation API is originally derived from [Federation API](https://matrix.org/docs/spec/r0.0.1/server_server.html).Understanding the Federation API document is really necessary in order to contribute to [Repository](https://github.com/RocketChat/Rocket.Chat.Federation/tree/tsmatrixlib/tsmatrixserverlib).The reference library is [gomatrixserverlib](https://github.com/matrix-org/gomatrixserverlib).

 #### Tsmatrixserverlib Task-List

 - [x] transaction.ts